NTDLS/NTDLS.ReliableMessaging/README.md

 Once connected, the server and the client can send fire-and-forget style notifications or dispatch queries which require a reply.
 All messages are handled by either convention or by events.
 Convention is achieved by adding a hander class with function signatures that match the message types which are being dispatched.

-All messages are guaranteed to be received in their entirety and in the order in which they were dispatched.

 CRC and compression are automatic and encryption is supported but optional.

 ## Examples of sending messages and receiving them by convention: